mkiats/chatbot-middleware/Roadmap.md

 # Azure GUI Deployment
 - Create exceptions to handle custom errors
 - Find way to authenticate without using 'az login', Can try EnvironmentalCredentials
+- Deployment fails when using in the cloud, suspect authentication issue with the DefaultCredentials

 Users